-The Home Office introduced the following changes due to the Coronavirus public health crisis to immigration process and asylum.
+The Home Office introduced the following changes due to the coronavirus public health crisis to the immigration process and asylum.

 Extension of the leave to remain and visas

 Asylum screening interviews